 The Master System did get a port, though even then only in Brazil where TecToy were authorised to produce and sell officially endorsed Sega console clones.
 Remarkably there was still a thriving market for new 8-bit games as late into the 32-bit era as 1996 when Darran Eteo’s conversion of Fire and Ice became available.

-TecToy continue to manufacture Sega clones to this day – in fact 2016 ushered in the release of their most accurate replica of the mark I Mega Drive to date.
+TecToy continues to manufacture Sega clones to this day – in fact, 2016 ushered in the release of their most accurate replica of the mark I Mega Drive to date.

 Fire and Ice as distributed by ‘TecToy Industria de Brinquedos S.A.’ includes a reference to Virgin on the title screen.
 This is because Renegade and Virgin eventually managed to set aside their differences and hash out a deal that would result in the game being published under the Virgin banner, though for reasons unknown even to Steve Turner, it never was.